Giovanni Marchese: Genoa and return to Catania

 In the summer of 2013 he moved to Genoa; in January 2017 back again to play in Catania.

 Coaching career

 On 27 August 2020, Catania announced that Marchese retired from playing and was appointed coach for the youth squad of the club.

 By 2022 he serves as head of the unrecognized Sicily national football team.

-On July 2022, Marchese was appointed new head coach of Serie D club Acireale, being however sacked on 3 October 2022 after only three games in charge.
+In July 2022, Marchese was appointed new head coach of Serie D club Acireale, being however sacked on 3 October 2022 after only three games in charge.